-There are plenty of options of guitar to choose from, with many different budget options, shapes, colors and point of sales… it can be a little overwhelming.
+There are plenty of options of guitars to choose from, with many different budget options, shapes, colors, and points of sale… it can be a little overwhelming.
 Here are some questions to ask yourself and some recommendations to help you navigate your first purchase in the matter.

-Disclaimer: This page includes some affiliate links, which means that if you follow through and make a purchase, I may earn a commission.
-This is at absolutely no additional cost to you.
-My recommendations are pointing to several recognized guitar brands.
-One of them being Eastman guitars, just to be transparent I’ve the delight to have an endorsement partnership with them.
-These are incredible instruments, handcrafted and still pretty affordable.
+Disclaimer: My recommendations are pointing to several recognized guitar brands.
+One of them is Eastman guitars, just to be transparent I have the delight to have an endorsement partnership with them.
+These are incredible instruments, handcrafted, and still pretty affordable.

 Which size should I get?

-Here my little graph to help you pick the guitar size you need:
+Here is my little graph to help you pick the guitar size you need:

-You’ll see here in my list of recommendations that some choices of sizes are restricted to classical guitars, decent electric guitars options start at the 3/4 size.
+You’ll see here in my list of recommendations that some choices of sizes are restricted to classical guitars, decent electric guitar options start at the 3/4 size.
 If your child’s height call for a 1/4 size guitar but is close to the 3’9″ gap, I would consider getting a 1/2 size.
-There is an important step up in quality of instruments.
+There is an important step up in instrument quality.

 Nylon or steel strings?
 And what about electric?

 Foremost it should be a choice of taste, some prefer the sound of one over the other.